mortengf/Playground/python/hugging-face-nlp-course/README.md

 It seems that various sources, e.g. ChatGPT and Wolfram Alpha do not provide a clear distinction between the concepts of "tasks" and "paradigms", so I decided to categorise tasks by paradigm :)

-Many tasks probably involve multiple paradigms, but are listed below under their "main" paradigm for simplicity.
+Many tasks probably involve multiple paradigms, but are listed below under only one paradigm for simplicity.

 * [Tasks](https://huggingface.co/tasks) & [paradigms](https://www.wolfram.com/language/introduction-machine-learning/machine-learning-paradigms/): the task to be performed / problem to be solved:
     * **Supervised**: predict, from a set of input (feature)-output pairs (examples), output values (labels) for new unseen inputs.
       * **Classification**: predict to which class an example belongs (which label does it have, e.g. 0: "not equivalent", 1: "equivalent"?).
 Examples:
          * Natural Language Processing (NLP), e.g. text generation/classification/summarization, sentiment analysis, translation, text-to-speech/speech-to-text, etc.
-         * Image generation (text-to-image) and image recognition (image-to-text)
+         * Image Generation (text-to-image) and image recognition (image-to-text)
-         * Disease diagnosis
+         * Disease Diagnosis/Drug Design
       * **Regression**: predict continuous, numeric values, e.g. house prices, weather forecasts, GDP growth, etc.
     * Self-Supervised Learning: TODO: add description
     * Semi-Supervised Learning: TODO: add description